JunboShen/ENGG2760A-ESTR2018/README.md

 | [Zhang, Jingze](mailto:jzzhang21@cse.cuhk.edu.hk) | TA |
 | [Ding, Wenlong](mailto:wlding21@cse.cuhk.edu.hk) | TA |

+### ESTR 2018 students
+ESTR 2018 follows the same format as ENGG 2760A, but with additional readings and exercises, and a project to be presented in the second half of the semester.
+The exams and quizzes will be the same as ENGG 2760A.

+Projects can be done individually or with a partner.
+They will involve a short report and a presentation.
+The readings and exercises can be used as project leads, but you can feel free to choose your own topic in consultation with the course instructor or the TAs.

 ### Grading
 | Assessment item | ENGG Weight | ESTR Weight
 | :---------------- | :--- | :--- |